Nidhishbala/PaddleOCR-Text-Extraction-ML-Model/README.md

 3. Extracting product entities (like weight, volume, dimensions) using regular expressions.
 4. Normalizing the extracted units to ensure consistency.
 ## **Features**
-Image Preprocessing: Sharpness adjustment, rescaling, and resizing to improve OCR accuracy.
+1. **Image Preprocessing**: Sharpness adjustment, rescaling, and resizing to improve OCR accuracy.
-OCR Detection: PaddleOCR is used to extract text from images, ensuring accurate text detection even from complex images.
+2. **OCR Detection**: PaddleOCR is used to extract text from images, ensuring accurate text detection even from complex images.
-Entity Extraction: Regular expressions are employed to extract product attributes such as weight, height, width, depth, voltage, and volume.
+3. **Entity Extraction**: Regular expressions are employed to extract product attributes such as weight, height, width, depth, voltage, and volume.
-Unit Normalization: The extracted units are standardized using a predefined unit conversion map.
+4. **Unit Normalization**: The extracted units are standardized using a predefined unit conversion map.